 Upload a requisite document with the proper reason for applying for the same.
 Once the documents are uploaded, the exporter can make payment.
 After successful payment, the page redirected to the list of “Submitted Duplicate Certificates”.

 Get the Certificate of Origin (CoO)

-After the submission of applications under the above mentioned FTAs/PTAs, the Common Digital Platform will generate all the existing set of CoO copies along with an additional copy i.e. electronic copy.
-The electronic copy shall bear the image signature of the officer and stamp of the issuing agency.
+After the submission of applications under the above-mentioned FTAs/PTAs, the Common Digital Platform will generate all the existing set of CoO copies along with an additional copy i.e. electronic copy.
+The electronic copy shall bear the image signature of the officer and the stamp of the issuing agency.
 The exporter may, however, get the remaining copies duly ink-signed by the issuing officer with the stamp from the designated issuing office.
 The copies of the CoOs so issued may be collected by post or in person, for any submission to the FTAs/PTAs partner countries authorities.